-The hotel has eccentrically designed rooms with circus based illustrations, fancy upholstery and peculiar objects, the hotel ups its game with bathroom toiletries that read “Stop wasting the water when using me” 🙂 The dustbin was a steel bucket!
+With eccentrically designed rooms, fancy upholstery and peculiar objects, the hotel ups its game with bathroom toiletries that read “Stop wasting the water when using me”.
+The dustbin is a steel bucket 😉

-The hotel has a lot of space and hence a lot of rooms but they are average sized unless you want to spend a bomb and splurge on a bigger room.
-For a single traveler like myself there was enough space.
-I loved the writing/reading desk in the room along with a window and balcony (depending on the type of room you book) to see Vienna go by.
+25Hours has ample space but their rooms are average sized unless you want to spend a bomb and splurge on a bigger room.
+For a single traveler like me, that average room was enough space.
+I loved the writing/reading desk in the room with a window (depending on the type of room you book) to see Vienna go by.
 There was a tram stop just below.

-My room was exceptional with an interesting illustration, a fully stocked mini bar and a lovely view!
+My room had an interesting illustration, a fully stocked mini bar and a lovely view!
 I especially enjoyed it at night.

-Their service both inside the restaurant and at the reception was exceptional whether for local queries or food.
 I had to catch an early morning flight and the hotel was kind enough to arrange me a driver at 5 a.m.
-Since I was skipping breakfast, they packed a fresh ham and cheese sandwich with fruits for me, which saved me from the horrible flight food later on.
-That was a very nice touch.
+Since I was skipping breakfast, they packed a fresh ham and cheese sandwich along with some fruits for me, which saved me from the horrible flight food later on.
+That was a very nice touch!
 Thanks to Mr. Roland Eggenhofer who was most kind to be connected with me during the stay.
 He even left me a goodies bag and a warm welcome note.
-Thank you for a great stay!
-I hope to be back again.